Naereen/web-sphinx/teaching.en.rst

  My teaching activities
 ########################

-.. warning:: Information about the coronavirus outbreak, and how it affects me, and my teaching activities : please read this webpage : `<coronavirus.en.html>`_, I am updating it twice a week (as of 13/03/2020).
+.. warning:: Information about the coronavirus outbreak, and how it affects me, and my teaching activities : please read this webpage : `<coronavirus.en.html>`_, I am updating it regularly (as of 13/03/2020).

+**I am available to give private lessons**, in mathematics or computer science, by using online video-conference tools (like `Jitsi Meet <https://meet.jit.si/>`_).

 .. note::